dns-stats/draft-dns-capture-format/draft-dickinson-dnsop-dns-capture-format-00.md

 Each item in the map has an unsigned value (with the exception of those listed below) and an unsigned key.

 * Query extended information and Response extended information which are of Type Extended Information.
-* Time offset and Response delay which are integers (These can be negative if the network stack/capture library returns them out of order.
-TODO: describe in more detail)
+* Response delay which is an integer (This can be negative if the network stack/capture library returns them out of order.)

 Field | P | Description
 :-----|:--------|:-----------
-Time offset | A | Q/R timestamp as an offset in microseconds from the start of block time.
+Time offset | A | Q/R timestamp as an offset in microseconds from the Block pre-amble Timestamp.
 The timestamp is the timestamp of the Query, or the Response if there is no Query.
 ||
 Client address | A | The index in the IP address table of the client IP address.
 ||